aquaright1/DistanceClassifier/README.md

 There are no current algorithms that can accurately classify data as "none of the above", and output a rigorous confidence value.
 Neural Nets are specifically hard to get something rigorous form; if you look at the mathematics of how the final number pops out, it’s a weighted sum of edge weights.
 It would be difficult to get a number like 1e-9 out of a process like that, and The final output numbers typically are nowhere near that small.
 With this dilemma, we are developing an algorithm that can classify accurately as well as produce a rigorous P-value.

+This is fork is a continuation of Tim's work